 The Ketchup and Mustard Theory

-Many fast foods are colored with red and yellow to make consumers feel hungrier.
+Many fast food brands are colored with red and yellow to make consumers feel hungrier.
 These colors combined together have proven to increase people’s appetite so they would feel hungrier and eat more.
-This use of color has been termed the Ketchup and Mustard theory.
+This use of color has been termed the Ketchup and Mustard theory

 How to use red: